cychoi/gwenbell.com/writing.md

 That has almost, but not quite, worked out.

-Anyway, Caden has The Resistance (which, by the way, is contagious), but there's something more pernicious at play.
+Caden has The Resistance (which, by the way, is contagious), but there's something more pernicious at play.
 He spends the duration of the film trying to get buy-in.
 From anybody.
 His wife, his second wife, his daughter, the people in the play he's staging.
 He wants them to say: you're an alright kinda guy Caden.
 You're doing your best.
 And even when they _do_ say that, he never takes it to heart.
 He keeps berating himself, wishing he could get _total buy-in_ from _the whole world_.
 Failing that, he keeps plugging on this play, trying to get _it_ perfect.
 (Trying to get it perfect is a symptom of the Resistance.
 You have to hit publish, even if you think it's shit, which you always will.
 Think it's shit, that is.)

 **The only person who can give you total buy-in on your life is you.**